by Pastor Tim Burt

 “Those” meant someone who exercised faith and patience.
 It meant having trust and faith in God’s love and care for me.
-It meant that I needed to have patience in the work God would do in me and in what I desired of Him.
-I could learn and grow into that.
+It meant that I needed to have patience in the work God would do in me, in my life, and in what I desired of Him.
+I was determined that I could learn and grow into that.
 It was someone who believed they could inherit God’s promises.
 I wanted to believe that!
 I did believe that!
-I wanted that to be central to my faith!
+I wanted that truth to be central to my faith!
 That was an awesome starting place for me.

 Jesus also taught that leadership was something that is often abused.
 Teaching His disciples about this kind of abuse In Mark 10:42 we read, “So Jesus called them together and said, “You know that in this world kings are tyrants, and officials lord it over the people beneath them.”

 I needed to keep my motives right and pride out.
 Jesus made that easy.
 He put it in language I could understand.
 He gave us a new paradigm on the word “greatest.”
 In Mark 10:44 He said, “The greatest will be the servant of all…” It’s funny how easy that made it.
 Most people want to be in authority and be served.
 How easy it was to be under authority and to serve others knowing that God will teach you much through the process and reward you along the way!
 The Path of Leadership was attainable and I thought, “I can do that.”
 And you know what?
 God has helped me and I still love serving others.
 And through it all, not only did he help build leadership in me, but He also helped me become a leader of leaders through the process.
 And serving others with a servant’s heart had been key!
 God’s Word is true and serving others from a pure heart and with pure motives is the core of successful leadership!

 In His Love,